 If you are on the interviewing panel you can ask candidates how they will do the tasks required in the job but make sure you ask this of all candidates and not just those who tell you they have a disability.
 Ensure that you use positive language and let the candidate tell you how they will do the job rather than asking negative questions about how their disability might limit their ability to carry out the necessary tasks.
 If the candidate will need adjustments to do the job, an offer can be subject to these being possible and reasonable.

-For more information about making reasonable adjustments to the recruitment process see 'EFD Briefing - A practical guide to managing recruitment'.
+For more information about making reasonable adjustments to the recruitment process see Business Disability Forum's briefing paper 'Managing recruitment'.

 Medical questionnaires